prismos-org/hardened-configs/README.md

 - **Configurations**: Located in `etc/`.
 These configurations improve the security of your machine and reduce its attack surface.
 Key changes include:
   - Replace the machine ID with a generic one (used by WHONIX).
   - Blacklist several kernel modules to reduce attack surface.
   - Various sysctl values for system hardening, note that the provided sysctl values for system hardening may duplicate existing settings on your system, especially if you are using the linux-hardened kernel.
-We have included all values in the configuration file to ensure compatibility with most distributions.
+I have included all values in the configuration file to ensure compatibility with most distributions.
 This should not cause any problems. (see: `etc/sysctl.d/60-hardening.conf`)
   - The default umask Is `0077`.
   - Enables per-network MAC randomization and flushes the DHCP client state before connecting to a network so that the network can not identify that you're connecting with the same device, a unique DUID (DHCP unique identifier) per connection, and a script to disable hostname broadcasting (note: this only works with MAC randomization enabled and from the second connection).
   - The network-provided DNS server Is used to resolve domain names by default.
 Using the network-provided DNS servers is the best way to blend in with other users.
-In some broken or unusual network environments, the network could fail to provide DNS servers or do it on purpose to fingerprint the clients seeing this we have provided **commonly** used DNS servers with good privacy policy (cloudflare and quad9, both support DNSSEC and DoT) as fallback. (see: `etc/resolved.conf`).
+In some broken or unusual network environments, the network could fail to provide DNS servers or do it on purpose to fingerprint the clients seeing this I have provided **commonly** used DNS servers with good privacy policy (cloudflare and quad9, both support DNSSEC and DoT) as fallback. (see: `etc/resolved.conf`).
   - Restrict the number of processes that can be forked to mitigate fork bombs (see: `etc/security/limits.conf`).
   - Add a limit to restrict consecutive failed authentication attempts, with a default value of 30 then lockout for 24 hours. (see: `etc/security/faillock.conf`).
   - Allow only users in the 'wheel' or 'adm' group to escalate privileges to root; on some distributions, the 'wheel' group is 'root' (edit `etc/security/access.conf` as needed).